PaloAltoNetworks/panos-monitor/README.md

 ### 5. Customize Model Specifications

 The application includes a `pa_models.py` file with specifications for a sample set of firewall models.
 For the Upgrade Advisor to be accurate, you should edit this file to include the models and correct performance specifications relevant to your environment.

+### 6. (Optional) Add a Favicon

+To add a custom icon to your browser tabs:
+1. Create a `static` folder in your main project directory.
+2. Place an icon file named `favicon.ico` inside the `static` folder.

 ---
 ## Usage Guide 🚀